1991–92 AEK Athens F.C. season: Overview

-In the summer of 1991 Kostas Generakis took over as the new president of the club, despite Andreas Zafiropoulos remaining as its major shareholder.
-The new management put the club's finances in order, maintained the full support to Dušan Bajević and at the same time proceeded with three successful transfers that played a decisive role not only throughout the season, but in the future years as well.
+In the summer of 1991 Kostas Generakis took over as the new president of the club, despite Andreas Zafiropoulos remaining the majority shareholder.
+The new administration put the club's finances in order, maintained their full support for Dušan Bajević and completed three major signings.
 The last season's European champion with Red Star Belgrade, Refik Šabanadžović, the international striker of Aris, Vasilis Dimitriadis and the top scorer of last season's second division from Veria, Alexis Alexandris arrived at the club.
 Furthermore, on 7 September, "AEK Stadium" was renamed into "Nikos Goumas Stadium", after the former president of the club, who had a significant financial contribution in various phases of its construction.

-Bajević created a great team that stared in the league almost from the beginning.
-In the end, AEK presented a solid performance in their game, while from time to time they offered a great spectacle and won the title, admittedly, with a difference of 3 points from the second Olympiacos.
-The ten consecutive wins until the penultimate matchday played a decisive role for the conquest of the title.
-Thus, in the final matchday at Toumba Stadium, about 6,000 fans of AEK attended the awarding ceremony of the championship trophy to their team.
-The most emphatic victories of the season were a 6–0 against Panionios, a 5–1 against Panachaiki at home, while they also won Doxa Drama by 1–5 away from home.
-Furthermore, the yellow-blacks managed to win the title without winning any derby against both Panathinaikos and Olympiacos.
+Bajević built a squad that dominated the league almost from the beginning.
+In the end, AEK produced consistent performances, while from time to time they also produced entertaining football and won the title by three points over the second Olympiacos.
+The ten consecutive wins until the penultimate matchday proved decisive in securing the title.
+Thus, in the final matchday at Toumba Stadium, about 6,000 supporters of AEK attended the awarding ceremony of the Championship trophy to their team.
+Their biggest wins of the season were a 6–0 against Panionios, a 5–1 against Panachaiki at home, while they also won Doxa Drama by 1–5 away from home.
+Furthermore, the yellow-blacks won the title despite failing to win a single derby against both Panathinaikos and Olympiacos.